onesys-onesign/invoicing-api/readme.aad.en.md

 ### Overview

-This document outlines the implementation of HMAC (Hash-based Message Authentication Code) authentication for secure server-to-server communication.
-The key components include the usage of an API key for encryption and specific handling for different content types of the request body.
+This document provides guidance on implementing HMAC authentication for server-to-server communication.
+It involves the use of an API key and a secret.
+The API key is used in the request header, while the secret is used to generate an HMAC signature from the request body.
 ### Requirements

+### API Key and Secret:
+Two distinct pieces of data will be provided:

-**API Key:** Use the provided API key `Dummy_API_KEY` for encryption purposes.
+**API Key:** To be sent in the request header.

+**Secret:** To be used for generating the HMAC signature.

 **Encryption of Request Body:**

+Encrypt the body using the secret.
-If the request body's content type is XML, encrypt the body directly.
+For XML content type, encrypt the body directly.
-If the request body's content type is JSON, convert the body to a JSON string (stringify) before encryption.
+For JSON content type, stringify the JSON before encryption.

+**Request Headers:**

+`x-api-key:` Set this to the provided API key.

+`x-signature:` Set this to the HMAC encrypted string of the request body using the secret.

 > **Note:**
 > Do not send Authorization Bearer in header for HMAC Authentication
 >
-**Request Headers:**

-`x-api-key:` Set this to the provided API key.
-`x-signature:` Set this to the encrypted string of the request body.
-HMAC Authentication Process

-**Identify Content Type:**

-Check the content type of the request body.

-Process the body according to its content type (XML or JSON).

-**Encrypt Request Body:**

-Use the HMAC algorithm with the provided API key to encrypt the request body.

-For JSON content, stringify the JSON object before applying the HMAC algorithm.

-**Include Headers in Request:**

-Add `x-api-key` header with the value `Dummy_API_KEY`.

-Add `x-signature` header with the HMAC encrypted string of the request body.

-**Send Request:**

-Make the server-to-server request with the HMAC-authenticated headers.

-### Security Considerations
-Ensure that the API key is stored and transmitted securely.
-Use a secure HMAC algorithm, such as HMAC-SHA256.
-Validate the x-signature on the receiving server to ensure data integrity and authenticity.
 Example

 Here is a pseudocode example: